The Impact of Congestion and Dedicated Lanes on On-Demand Multimodal Transit Systems: Impact of Dedicated Bus Lanes

 \section{Impact of Dedicated Bus Lanes}

 The previous section has shown that without DBLs, congestion has a major impact on ODMTS travel times.
 This section studies to what extent DBLs can mitigate these negative effects, even when shuttles are still affected by traffic.
 The impact of DBLs is assessed by opening a DBL on I-85, reoptimizing the networks, and evaluating their performance.
 The ODMTS with DBLs is compared to the baseline in terms of design, travel times, passenger adoption, and cost of the system.
-This section also explores how adoption changes with the adoption factor $\rho$, and how synchronizing shuttle, bus, and train departures may increase ridership.
+Finally, this section explores how adoption changes with the adoption factor $\rho$.

-\paragraph{Network Redesigns with DBLs} Figure~\ref{fig:adoption-maps-dl} presents the ODMTS network redesigns that are optimized to leverage the DBLs.
+\paragraph{Network Redesigns with DBLs} Figure~\ref{fig:adoption-maps-dl} presents the ODMTS network redesigns that are optimized to leverage the DBLs (indicated by dashed lines).
 As a major change from the baseline ODMTS, the ODMTS with DBLs now include buses traveling south on I-85 from Gwinnett to Atlanta for all scenarios.
-This corridor was too congested to be used in the baseline, but the thick black line in Figure~\ref{fig:adoption-maps-dl} indicates that riders now benefit extensively from this new bus connection.
+This corridor was too congested to be used in the baseline, but the thick dashed lines in Figure~\ref{fig:adoption-maps-dl} indicate that riders now benefit extensively from these new bus connections.
 The local network within Gwinnett is similar across the scenarios, and also similar to the baseline.
 Recall that the baseline sees a substitution effect of buses for shuttles when congestion increases.
 This effect largely disappears as the important bus lanes are no longer affected by congestion (shuttle mileages are 65k, 66k, and 67k for the three scenarios, respectively).
 Overall the new networks suggest a major improvement for non-local travelers, and similar service for local travelers.

 \paragraph{Travel Times and Adoption}